mosip/documentation/docs/resident-services.md

 2. Get My UIN using UIN/ VID/ AID
 3. Verify email ID and/ or phone number
 4. Avail UIN services using UIN/ AID/ VID and OTP/ biometrics/ QR code to:
      * View My History
      * Manage My VID
-5. Secure My ID
+     * Secure My ID
      * Track My Requests
      * Get Personalised Card
      * Share My Data
-6. Update My Data
      * Get Notifications (email and bell notifications)
      * View profile details of the logged in user (name, photo, and last login details)
      * Logout
-7. Responsive UI support
+5. Responsive UI support
-8. Book an appointment for new enrolment (via the pre-registration portal)
+6. Book an appointment for new enrolment (via the pre-registration portal)

 Below is an image summarizing the features provided in Resident portal.